-Once runners cross that bridge it's 4.8 KM and 760 meter elevation gain (3 miles - 2,500') to the Gletscherstube aid station.
+Once runners cross that bridge it's 4.8km and 760 meter elevation gain (3 miles - 2,500') to the Gletscherstube aid station.
 We are not kidding!
 The next few miles along the Aletsch glacier will make runner's eyes smile!

 From Mühlebach they run to Grengiols.
-Next up is "The Beast" a 1'128 meter (3,700ft) climb in only 10.3km (6.4 miles) with 14 switchbacks.
+Next up is "The Beast" a 1300 meter (4260ft) climb in only 10.3km (6.4 miles) with 14 switchbacks.
 Soon runners find the Breithorn aid station.
-160km runners will then run over the Saflischpass to the Rosswald aid station, around the Fülhorn which is the highest point of this course at 2'734 meter (8,969').
-Climbing up to the Fülhorn presents another technical sections of the course where runners have to watch their steps for a few meters.
+160KM runners will then run over the Saflischpass to the Rosswald aid station.
+After the Rosswald aid station climbing up to the Fülhorn presents another technical sections of the course where runners have to watch their steps for a few meters.
 After coming by the Breithorn aid station one more time they're down to the Binn aid station where runners can get their drop bag if they have one.
-The next 11.6 KM (7.2 miles) it's a long uphill, followed by a short downhill and a short uphill again to the Schäre aid station.
+The next 13.5km (8.3 miles) it's a long uphill, followed by a short downhill and a short uphill again to the Chäserstatt aid station.

-With a total elevation gain of 9,850 meter (32,320'), 160km runners will have a cutoff time of 48 hours.
+With a total elevation gain of 10440 meter (34250'), 160KM runners will have a cutoff time of 48 hours.

 |Belalp 2||11||43.6||Fri 22:00|

 |Riederfurka 2||9.2||51.6||Sat 00:30|